Quantium/Qogger/CONTRIBUTING.md

-# Contributing to gh Library
+# Contributing to Qogger

-First off, thank you for considering contributing to Qogger Library!
+First off, thank you for considering contributing to Qogger!
 It's people like you that make this project great.

 ## How Can I Contribute?